When Nicole Bass walked into a room, everything just stopped.

 Nicole deeply loved and ultimately became a caretaker for her much older husband, Bob, who was also quite the colorful character.
 In his own way, he was her biggest fan, boasting of her trophies and awards, including winning the 1997 NPC National Bodybuilding Championships; he took great pride in her accomplishments and notoriety.
 A former gym owner, he’d boast, “Nicole can bench press 315 pounds.”
 Deteriorating for years from a heart condition, his passing hit her hard.
 During this period, she sometimes seemed quite lost and suffered mightily.

 There were times she just seemed lonely.

 Yet as always, she pulled herself together and fought on.
 A former amateur boxer, she was a fighter by nature.

-But last year she ran out of miracles and the world lost this most unique and inspirational individual.
+But during her last year, she ran out of miracles, and the world lost this most unique and inspirational individual.